2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### Auxiliary files and databases

-Several other files at the same level as `blocks/`, `chainstate/`, and `indexes/` participate in the proper functioning of the :
+Several other files at the same level as `blocks/`, `chainstate/`, and `indexes/` participate in the proper functioning of the:

 - `peers.dat` keeps an IP address book of potential peers, fed by initial DNS discovery, network exchanges, and manual additions.
 When the node starts up, it can draw on this file to establish outgoing connections.